L-F-A/Optimization/README.md

 http://ipvs.informatik.uni-stuttgart.de/mlr/marc/teaching/13-Optimization/

-Some of the stochastic methods are Python translation of the Matlab codes of Mikhail Pak in
+Some of the stochastic methods are Python literal translation of the Matlab codes of Mikhail Pak in

 https://github.com/mp4096/adawhatever